Sensei-Node/sensei-stake/scripts/ssv-scripts/README.md

 ## Discord: Webhook and Bot

 - Webhook: there is a webhook on a dedicated read-only discord channel.
 The message contains the tokenId of the newly minted NFT (which means there was a new validator funded)
 - Bot: there is also a discord bot listening for these messages.
-After detecting a new one, it gets its validator public key using the `tokenId` in the `SenseiStake` smart contract.
+After detecting a new one, it gets its validator public key via the `tokenId` in the `SenseiStake` smart contract.
 The bot then dispatches the validator registration process.

 ## SSV Network: Smart Contracts and Libraries